Juneteenth invites community to dance, paint

-MATTOON — Coles County’s 3rd Annual Juneteenth Celebration brought local community members together to learn through African music and dance.
+MATTOON — Coles County’s third annual Juneteenth celebration brought the community together to learn through African music and dance.

-Breathe & Movement African Dance Company, a company based from Chicago, joined the festivities on Saturday.
+Breathe & Movement African Dance Co., based in Chicago, joined the festivities on Saturday.
 Their performance brought crowd members of all races to the stage in Peterson Park to learn a traditional African dance.

-Some of the community remained on the sidelines and participated as well.

-Kinsey Romack learned the dance from where her and her friends were seated.
+Others participated from the sidelines, like Kinsey Romack, who learned the dance from where she and her friends were seated.

-“I feel like the more [the event] goes on, it’s important to have that and for it to grow.
+“I feel like the more (the event) goes on, it’s important to have that and for it to grow.
 So that there is more culture for people to actually see, understand and also participate in.
-Because like with the participating with the dances they had today, that was really important just so people interacted and also learned at the same time about the culture and also what went on and how it became able to have Juneteenth,” Romack said.
+Because like with participating with the dances they had today, that was really important just so people interacted and also learned at the same time about the culture and also what went on and how it became able to have Juneteenth,” Romack said.

+June 19, the official state and federal holiday marking Juneteenth, is called so because on that day, in 1865, Union Troops marched into Galveston Bay, Texas, and informed the last group of enslaved people in the Confederate South of the Emancipation Proclamation, telling them of their freedom a full year and a half after it was granted.

 “It was a great event.
 There were so many people represented today.
 My favorite part was the audience engagement.
 The African dancers came and they brought in the crowd and got everyone dancing.
 And it was just great, so I feel like it was a great success,” Higginbotham said.

-Along with the dance company, Decatur, Ill. native Antionio Burton “Toni Picasso” gave a live art performance and had supplies set out for others to paint and draw.
+Along with the dance company, Decatur native Antonio Burton, known as “Toni Picasso,” gave a live art performance and had supplies set out for others to paint and draw.

-Both performances attracted attendees to come to the event by The RealiTea ProjecT Inc. and Faith Alliance for Racial Justice.
+Both performances attracted attendees to come to Juneteenth, organized by The RealiTea ProjecT Inc. and Faith Alliance for Racial Justice.

 “I was excited to see the performances and also learn more,” Romack said.
 “I also knew that some of the people that would be here like SACIS, PFLAG and CASA.
 And I also came for the art because I didn’t know what they were having, so I was excited to see what they had.”